Online piracy: Scope

 The economic loss caused by digital piracy before the year 2000 is estimated to be worth $265B and in 2004 it was found that 4% of box office receipts were lost.
-Both piracy and economic losses due to piracy are both trending upwards.
-Lost revenues due to digital piracy could reach $5 billion by the end of 2005.
+Both piracy and economic losses due to piracy are trending upwards.
+Lost revenues due to digital piracy were estimated to reach $5 billion by the end of 2005.
 Understanding digital privacy can be supplemented by the exploration of the consequences of digital piracy, using a base model and several extensions (with consumer sampling, network effects, and indirect appropriation).
 According to the IP Commission Report the annual cost of intellectual property theft to the U.S. economy "continues to exceed $225 billion in counterfeit goods, pirated software, and theft of trade secrets and could be as high as $600 billion."

 A 2019 study sponsored by the U.S. Chamber of Commerce Global Innovation Policy Center (GIPC), in partnership with NERA Economic Consulting "estimates that global online piracy costs the U.S. economy at least $29.2 billion in lost revenue each year."
 An August 2021 report by the Digital Citizens Alliance states that "online criminals who offer stolen movies, TV shows, games, and live events through websites and apps are reaping $1.34 billion in annual advertising revenues."
 The DCA claims that they consist of "risky advertising that exposes consumers to fraud and malware."

 The groups and individuals who operate piracy websites potentially earn millions of dollars from their efforts.
 This revenue can come from a number of sources, such as advertising, subscriptions, and the sale of content.
 Piracy behavior demonstrated that economic theory explains a notable part of the individual variation in a survey study.
 Individuals with a low net valuation of an original when a copy is available are more prone to engage in piracy than individuals with a higher valuation.
 Individuals with a low cost of obtaining and handling copies are also more engaged in piracy.
 The country-wise variation can also be explained by economic variables; GNI/capita and judicial efficiency explain a substantial part of this variation.

 While these sites are occasionally shut down, they are often quickly replaced, and may move through successive national legal jurisdictions to avoid law enforcement.
-These efforts at detection and enforcement are further complicated by the often prohibitive amount of time, resources and personnel required.
+These efforts at detection and enforcement are further complicated by the often prohibitive amount of time, resources and number of personnel required.

 Some jurisdictions, such as Thailand and Malaysia, have no legislation in place to address online piracy, and others, such as the Philippines and Vietnam, have oversight regimes in place that have proven largely ineffective.